 View of the city buildings and the Alps

 There are very few permanent residents in Cortina d’Ampezzo – about 6,000 people.
-However, in winter, the city’s population grows to 30,000 people.
-That is why hotels here are growing like yeast, and today their number reaches 54, which is unprecedented for such a small area.
+However, in winter the population of the city increases to 30,000 people.
+That is why hotels are growing like wildfire here, and today their number reaches 54, which is unprecedented for such a small area.

 One of the central streets of the city